 Economics is the study of the way society uses its limited resources to produce the goods and services that it needs.
 Economists are employed by businesses to study market problems, make predictions concerning market trends, and analyze how the overall economic system will affect a particular industry.
 Economists working in government analyze public policy issues, such as taxation, labor markets, welfare, international trade, and transportation.
 This degree teaches students the logical method of analyzing trade-offs involved in the decision making process.
 Students may choose either a Business emphasis or a Liberal Arts emphasis.

 The Belk College offers minors in Economics, International Management, Management Information Systems, and Operations and Supply Chain Management.
 A “minor” is a selection of courses from a major program that provides students with a basic understanding of the subject.
 Minors are a complement to a student’s major and help broaden marketability after graduation.
 Visit the "Minors" page for detailed information.

-Students accepted as visiting students for Summer 1 or Summer 2 wishing to enroll in Business courses must obtain authorization in order to register for the course.
-Please contact: Ms. Alisha Aycoth for assistance.
+Students accepted as non business majors and visiting students wishing to enroll in Business courses must obtain authorization in order to register for the course.
+Please contact: Undergraduate Programs Coordinator for assistance.

 The Department of Business Information Systems and Operations Management is offering the opportunity to earn Credit by Exam for INFO 2130, Introduction to Business Computing, on Wednesday, March 14, 2018 at 1:00 pm in Friday 280.
 (2-hour block)

 Credit by Exam forms must be submitted by Friday, March 9, 2018 by 5:00 pm to the Niblock Student Center (Friday 305) for review.
 Late submissions will not be accepted.